Where can I find examples of department-approved citation style?

 What are the hours of the History Department office?
 How about faculty office hours?

-The office is generally open from 8:30 a.m. to 4:30 p.m., M-F. Bonnie Lawrence, the department secretary, can be reached at 267-4910, or by email at email@example.com.
-She is also the secretary for the Honors Program.
+The office is generally open from 8:30 a.m. to 4:30 p.m., M-F. Laura Peary, the department secretary, can be reached at 267-4910, or by email at email@example.com.
 Her office is located in Satterlee Hall 321.
-Please contact Ms. Lawrence for faculty office hours.
+Please contact Ms. Peary for faculty office hours.

 How do I pursue an internship in the field of history or museum studies?
 What's in it for me?

 An internship in your field of study can give you valuable work-place experience, professional connections, and academic credit.
 Internships are offered in the fall, spring, and summer semesters.
-Contact your advisor for advice or visit the SUNY Potsdam Internship Program in Sisson Hall S112 (x2863/2803).
+Contact your advisor for advice or visit the SUNY Potsdam Internship Program in the Lougheed Learning Commons 107 (formerly Crumb) (x2861/2507).

 How do I contact the student-run History Association?